wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values/README.md

 #### Bugfixes

 * Fixed definitions of ResourceLoader test modules.
-* Accept ISO8601-formatted timestamps with zeroes as months and days
+* Accept timestamp strings with zeroes as months and days
 * Always return a string in time.writeYear and time.writeDay

 ### 0.3.1 (2014-02-03)